unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 print(circuit)
 ```

 Define a executor to run the circuit on a quantum computer or noisy simulator.
-Noted that the robust shadow calibration can only calibrate the noisy rotation and measurement channels of classical shadow protocal, so we we define an executor satisfies
+Note that the {\it robust shadow estimation} technique can only calibrate and mitigate the noise acting on the operations associated to the classical shadow protocol.
+So, in order to test the technique, we assume that the state preparation part of the circuit is noiseless.
+In particular, we define an executor in which:

 1. Noise channel added to circuit before measurement, i.e. noisy gate satisfies $U_{\Lambda_U}(M_z)_{\Lambda_{\mathcal{M}_Z}}\equiv U\Lambda\mathcal{M}_Z$.